MarvinLavechin/daem/publication/classic_loss_function/README.md

 ![loss_functions](adapted_RAND_classic_loss_functions.jpg)

-Mean and standard deviation of the adapted RAND score of 4 test images for 3 model trained on 3 different splits for the train and test sets.
+Mean and standard deviation of the adapted RAND score of 4 test images each for 3 models (n=2x4=12).
+The models are trained on 3 different splits for the train and test sets.

 A residual net with 9 residual layers (= total 24 layers) was used for the generator.